When is Navaratri This Year

 Where one enjoys Ram-Leela skits over prayer meetings and food offerings, to simply commemorate the day when Lord Rama killed Ravana.

-This festival not only celebrates the power of femininity, rather celebrates the victory of good over evil.
-Seeking the answer to the question, why is Navratri celebrated, there are several folktales and stories attached to this festival across various cultures, but the most popular one surrounds the demon Mahishasura.
+This festival celebrates the power of femininity and the victory of good over evil.
+Seeking the answer to the question, of why is Navratri celebrated, there are several folktales and stories attached to this festival across various cultures, but the most popular one surrounds the demon Mahishasura.

 The story goes like this...the buffalo demon, also known as Mahishasura was considered to be sexist enough to believe that he could not be killed by a woman.
 Mahishasura was a Lord Brahma devotee and by getting pleased by his constant devotion, granted him the boon of immortality.
 Taking this blessing to his advantage, Mahishasura waged war against all the Lords of Indralok.To stop this, Lord Brahma, Vishnu, and Shiva came together and gave birth to Goddess Durga.
 Goddess Durga, who is said to be the daughter of Himavan and an incarnation of Goddess Parvati, fought the demon for 15 days.
 During these 15 days of wrath and war, Mahishasura kept changing his forms to mislead her.
 When he finally changed his form into a buffalo, he was defeated by the Goddess, and that was the end of him.